Fight for Nanjing, Shanghai and Hangzhou

 Fight for Nanjing, Shanghai and Hangzhou (大进军大战宁沪杭), also known as Great Battle in Ning Hu Hang, is a 1999 Chinese epic war film directed by He Xiaojiang and Shi Wei and written by Lu Zhuguo, and starring Gu Yue, Sun Feihu, Liu Xitian, Xie Weicai, Sun Weimin, and Lu Qi.
 The film premiered in China in 1999.
-The film is about the war between the Communist troops and the Kuomintang troops in east China during the Chinese Civil War.
+The film is about the war between the Chinese Communist Party troops and the Kuomintang troops in east China during the Chinese Civil War.

 Plot

 In April 1949, after the three major campaigns (Liaoshen Campaign, Huaihai Campaign and Pingjin Campaign), Mao Zedong and Zhu De orders the Communist army to march into the east China.
-Nanjing, the capital of Republic of China (1912-1949) is occupied by the Communist Party of China.
+Nanjing, the capital of Republic of China (1912-1949) is occupied by the Chinese Communist Party.
 Then Hangzhou comes under Communists sovereign.
 On May 27, Shanghai is controlled by the Communist troops.
 The Kuomintang troops are defeated and flee in disorder.